NiklasScholz/ontoCurate/README.md

 A schema is a folder under `backend/config/<schema_name>/` containing exactly four files: `extraction_schema.yaml` (a LinkML ontology defining the classes/slots the LLM extracts, e.g. `Person`, `AcademicArticle`), `provenance_config.yaml` (confidence-scoring and text-span-matching settings), `alignment_config.yaml` (similarity thresholds/weights used to propose duplicate-entity alignments), `lookup_config.yaml` (settings for the lookup services).
 Once all four files are present, the folder name automatically becomes selectable in the workspace-creation UI and can be used by users.

-### Onboarding a new pipeline strategy
+### Onboarding new pipeline strategies

-To onboard new provenance or alignment strategies, add respective functions to the pipeline directory under the appropriate file and add an explicit call site in the pipeline stage file (potentially through a new key added to configs).
+To onboard new provenance or alignment strategies, add respective functions to the entry points of provenance annotation, entity alignment or lookup.
+The schema-agnostic architecture of ontoCurate enables onboarding without having to change logic for already onboarded schemas utilizing distinct keys for new strategies.

 ## Development Practices
 ### Pre-commit hooks